burkfers/qmk_firmware/keyboards/handwired/arcboard_mk19/testing_spi.md

             printf("col_pin_state: %u \n", col_pin_state);
         }

+conclusion: Yes, they were not being 'un-set from high' cuz we were missing pull-down resistors on the col pins.
+Adding those cleared up all weirdness.

 # testing the 595s
 This code was sufficient for me to see 3.3v on row pins 0-7 and 0v on row pins 8-15.